webscraperio/web-scraper-documentation/docs/Web Scraper Cloud.md

 ### Scraped data graph

-In scraping job `Inspect` page a scraped data graph is available while the scraping job is running and for the following 7 days after the scraping job has finished.
+In scraping job `Inspect` page a scraped data graph is available while the scraping job is running and which will remain there for the following
+7 days after the scraping job has finished.
 It can be used to monitor the activity of the scraping job and to estimate the time necessary to complete the scraping job.
-The graph shows these values in 5 minute intervals:
+The graph shows these values in 5-minute intervals:
 * Scheduled pages.
 * Executed pages.
 * Records scraped.